FreetimeStudio/PortalPlugin/README.md

 # Documentation
 The code is pretty tidied up, but there is not much documentation as of yet.
 Lots of people have been requesting that I upload my portal mechanics so here you are.
 I might come back to it at some point, but no guarantee.

+There is also the wiki, which is open to everyone so feel free to add to it.

 # Support
 Feel free to post any issues, help others with theirs or submit pull requests.
 I will look at the later, but in general there is no official support for this.